 CAST will use XC funds to expand outreach of services provided to least 80 victims (both domestic and foreign national) with comprehensive case management services that would have been underserved and/or not served without the XC grant funds.
 In addition, CAST provides culturally competent and linguistically appropriate services to victims in their language of choice.
 CAST's direct service staff members jointly have language capacity of Spanish, Korean, Mandarin, and Taiwanese.
-In addition, CAST utilizes the assistance of tele-interpreters to provide interpretation in over 100 languages and dialects.
+In addition, CAST utilizes the assistance of teleinterpreters to provide interpretation in over 100 languages and dialects.

-&lt;sup>3 The Los Angeles Regional Human Trafficking Taskforce is a regional Rescue and Restore Coalition mobilizing over 60 faith and community organizations to identify victims, and a new County-wide CSEC Specialized Services Work Group.
+3 The Los Angeles Regional Human Trafficking Taskforce is a regional Rescue and Restore Coalition mobilizing over 60 faith and community organizations to identify victims, and a new County-wide CSEC Specialized Services Work Group.

-With the XC grant funds, CAST's Comprehensive Case Management
+With the XC grant funds, CAST's Comprehensive Case Management including those that are often overlooked due to not being the current funding priority of county resources.

-Program will be able to serve a greater number of victims of all trafficking, including those that are often overlooked due to not being the current funding priority of county resources.
+Program will be able to serve a greater number of victims of all trafficking,